 Brown & Brown assisted in delivering financial savings without sacrificing coverage.
 With the help of Brown & Brown, the customer saved $919,750 in benefits savings during year one.
 In addition, it normalized employee contributions for medical, dental and vision, resulting in a $97,750 reduction in employee costs.
-Finally, a self-funding feasibility study on medical and dental programs led to a 7% medical renewal reduction.

 The customer continued to improve the plan by increasing coverage, upgrading life and disability benefits for consistency across all employees, launching a global EAP to provide the same level of support to all employees, adding in a high deductible health plan with Health Savings Account (HSA) to support employee choice and adding an employee discount program.

 The benefits changes helped enhance the overall employee experience by lowering insurance costs and creating a more valuable benefit offering.

 An open enrollment (OE) communication strategy was developed to help announce these advantageous changes, which involved email, a benefits guide, on-site OE meetings and enrollment forms.
 This cohesive strategy helped employees understand the changes and how they benefited from them.

 Employees also gained more visibility into their plan through a:

 - Digital benefits guidebook

 - Benefits portal available 24/7 that provided employees with plan documents, ID cards, contact information and resources